5 Common Dental Problems in Children

 However, if baby teeth fall out too early or cause pain, they can present an issue.
 Every child is different but generally, teeth fall out in a certain order – with one of the middle front teeth going first at around five or six years of age, and finally the molars at around 10 or 12.
 This order is important, because the premature loss of baby teeth can result in lost space within the mouth for adult teeth, if crowding is allowed to occur.

 Tooth loss can also occur through trauma, such as a sporting or playtime incident.
-Your dentist Indooroopilly can assist with your child’s emergency dentist needs.
-Just call our dentist and we will do our very best to fit you in on the same day.
+Our team can assist with your child’s emergency dentist needs.
+Just call our clinic and we will do our very best to fit you in on the same day.

 Encouraging healthy habits at your dentist Indooroopilly